 |Federal Universal Service Fund||15.50%||fcc.gov/ universal_service|

-A charge equal to 3.75 percent of charges, excluding taxes, appearing on a Customer’s invoice will apply to all services including those subject to direct regulation by the FCC.
+An additional surcharge calculated based on charges and applicable to all services, including those subject to direct regulation by the FCC, will be included on a Customer’s invoice.
 This charge is being imposed to recover amounts incurred by S-Net for fees, contributions, and/or charges associated with telecommunications services for the sight and hearing impaired; local number portability and North American Numbering Plan administration; administrative costs, fees and expenditures related to compliance with Federal, state, and municipal regulatory programs; and annual FCC regulatory fees.
 This is a permissible pass-through fee but is not a tax or charge mandated by the government.
 For more information on the various programs supported by the CRF, please see below.

 Federal Telecommunications Relay Services (TRS) Fund